KenKundert/avendesora/doc/advanced.rst

 would need to share only the account name and the user name if one is needed.
 With that, the other partner can generate the passcode.

-Once you have shared an accounts file, you can also use the identity command to prove your identity to your partner.
+Once you have shared an accounts file, you can also use the :ref:`identity command <identity command>` to prove your identity to your partner.

 You cannot share secrets encrypted with Scrypt.
 Also, you cannot share stealth accounts unless the file that contains the account